SGAG Logo

 Copyright: 1965

-First published in This Week, April 18, 1965. *Likely the source for most of Chapter 11 of Legacy of Danger.
+First published in This Week, April 18, 1965. *The source for Chapter 11 of Legacy of Danger.

 Section Q, working for a larger intelligence organization, knows that the identities of that groups agents traveling abroad are being passed to an intermediary who then conveys it to a foreign agent.
 That go-between is a folk singer at a popular club and Selena Mead is asked to go undercover as a fellow singer to learn how the transfers are taking place.